skillberto/jQueryForm/README.md

 ```

 #id:
 This will be the element id.
-This is necessary for the identification.
+This is necessary, and individual for the identification.

 #attributes:
 `Content, class, name, rel, value, etc`.
 This is an `object`.